A Case for CATS: A Conductor-driven Asymmetric Transport Scheme for Semantic Prioritization: Related Work

 \textbf{State Update:} After sending $N$ bytes from queue $P_j$, the state is updated.
 The debt of the sending queue is increased: $D_j(t+1) = D_j(t) + N$.
 If $D_j(t+1) \ge H_j$, the queue's state becomes \textit{In-Debt}.
 Simultaneously, for all higher-priority queues $P_i$ (where $i < j$), their debt is reduced: $D_i(t+1) = \max(0, D_i(t) - (N \times M_j))$.
 A queue becomes \textit{Eligible} again if its debt drops below its low watermark $L_i$.

-\textbf{Deadlock Resolution:} A deadlock can occur if all non-empty queues are in the \textit{In-Debt} state.
-The Conductor resolves this by invoking a debt redistribution mechanism.
-Let $\mathcal{Q}_{ne}$ be the set of non-empty, in-debt prioritized queues.
-The total payback potential is calculated as $M_{total} = \sum_{k \in \mathcal{Q}_{ne}} M_k$.
-For each queue $P_i \in \mathcal{Q}_{ne}$, its existing debt is proportionally scaled down based on its relative payback multiplier:
+\textbf{Deadlock Resolution:} A deadlock can occur if all non-empty queues enter the \textit{In-Debt} state.
+The Conductor resolves this via a proportional debt redistribution mechanism.
+Let $\mathcal{Q}_{ne}$ be the set of non-empty, in-debt queues.
+To ensure consistent scaling, total payback capacity is defined as a system constant: $M_{total} = \sum_{k=0}^{4} M_k$.
+For each queue $P_i \in \mathcal{Q}_{ne}$, its existing debt is proportionally scaled down based on its relative multiplier.

-where $\text{trunc}(x)$ is the truncation of $x$ to an integer.
-This mechanism reduces the debt of all waiting queues, with queues that have a lower payback multiplier (i.e., higher-priority queues) experiencing a larger relative reduction.
-After this single redistribution step, the normal scheduling logic is re-applied, which is now guaranteed to find at least one eligible queue, ensuring the system remains live.
+To guarantee that a deadlocked queue $P_i$ returns to the \textit{Eligible} state natively (i.e., the new debt is strictly less than $L_i$), the configured parameters must satisfy the liveness constraint:

+where $\text{MSS}_{\max}$ represents the maximum expected segment size for the connection (e.g., 1460 bytes for standard Ethernet), bounding the maximum possible debt overshoot.
+Because MSS is negotiated dynamically, protocol designers must provision $H_i$ and $L_i$ against the network's maximum transmission unit.
+The default CATS parameters strictly adhere to this boundary condition (e.g., for $P_3$ at $\text{MSS}_{\max}=1460$B, $0.285 < 0.402$).

+To ensure absolute protocol liveness against all parameter configurations and unexpected Jumbo frames that violate Equation~\eqref{eq:parameter_constraint}, the redistribution mechanism applies an optimal bounding function.
+The new debt is clamped to $L_i - 1$, the supremum of the eligible state space, maximizing retained penalty while guaranteeing reactivation: